 Have You Ever Wanted To Get Away From It All?

-In 2009, Monty Halls spent six months getting away from it all in the remote Scottish village of Applecross.
-The aim of Monty Halls’ Great Escape was to leave city life and get back to basics by becoming self-sufficient as a beachcomber.
-It’s more than ten years since the show was first broadcast and it stuck with me so much that I recently picked up the DVD.
-I’m glad I did.
+In 2009, Monty Halls took this idea to the extreme.
+He spent six months living in the remote Scottish village of Applecross as part of his show, Monty Halls’ Great Escape.
+His goal was to leave city life behind and become self-sufficient as a beachcomber.
+Over ten years later, the show still sticks with me—I recently rewatched it on DVD, and I’m glad I did.

 Appreciate What You Have

-“Wealth consists not in having great possessions, but in having few wants.”
+Wealth consists not in having great possessions, but in having few wants.

 Epictetus, Golden Sayings and Fragments